 A few years ago, in the entirely fictional kingdom of Maine, a political band of foreign diplomats, known as They, seized control of the throne and began manipulating the current king in power.
 Plundering Maine's rich economy, this mysterious organization was eventually found out and expedited viciously by a small force of totally radical warriors, chief among them the protagonist of our story: Anebriate.Anebriate is a paladin.
 He's also drunk most of the time.
 One morning he finds out that his house is being foreclosed upon, even though he's rich (which absolutely has nothing to do with the fortune stolen from They).
 On the way, he gets "kicked in the head by a moose" and forgets everything that has happened in the last few years.However, he does remember that he's hungry, and heads to Larry's bar.
 During his visit, the bar is set ablaze by a hitman, and Anebriate, teaming up with a cardinal named Palmer (andEmma), is forced to trek through the monster-infested Labyrinth beneath the bar to get some help.
 Returning to the bar, our heroes discover that the patrons escaped through a backdoor, and Anebriate begins his search for the person that had set Larry's on fire...Tales of the Drunken Paladin is an RPG Maker game, which is a unique adventure filled with hilarious moments.
 Ignore everything you know about RPGs.
 Typical potions are replaced with alcoholic beverages, swords are useless and boring, and save points are replaced with Mystical Save Hobos.The first expansion to the game, Big Trouble in Little China, Maine, continues the story from where it left off at the end of the original game.
 This time, Anebriate and friends must head to Webber's hometown of China, Maine, where strange things are afoot.The second and final expansion, named Hobotropolis, was released in November of 2011.
 Palmer and Robert drag Anebriate off to a holiday in the Save Realm, to the fabled Hobotropolis.
-After the events of the previous expansion, the realm is in chaos and is being held together in the tenuous but tyrannical grip of Groobs.The official site can be found here.
+After the events of the previous expansion, the realm is in chaos and is being held together in the tenuous but tyrannical grip of Groobs.The author is currently making a Darker and Edgier sequel starring Karla and Robert, along with a new cast of playable characters.The official site can be found here.

 Chainsaw Good: Well, it's effective against bears and can be equipped by everybody but anything else receives little damages from it.